The Longest Yarn

 Created with guidance from professional historians to be accurate, each scene has been selected by the creator to depict the story of this momentous day in history.

-Some of the scenes depict actual WW2 veterans that were in the theatre of war in Normandy on 6th June plus the lesser-known events in local towns and villages in Normandy, whilst sandbags, filled with sand from the Normandy beaches, will be used to weigh down the structures showcasing the art.
+Some of the scenes depict actual WW2 veterans that were in the theatre of war in Normandy on 6th June plus the lesser-known events in local towns and villages in Normandy.

 Over 1,000 knitters from across the world, including the UK, USA, Australia, New Zealand, Canada, France and even people with NATO stationed in Europe, have joined in to help make this project happen.